wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-9!

+-   !begin-bullet!
--   Clarifies error when `pysch::mediate` output is dispatched to `tidy.mediate` (`#1037` by `@LukasWallrich`).
+    Clarifies error when `pysch::mediate` output is dispatched to `tidy.mediate` (`#1037` by `@LukasWallrich`).
+    !end-bullet!
+-   !begin-bullet!
--   Allows user to specify confidence level for `tidy.rma` (`#1041` by `@TarenSanders`)
+    Allows user to specify confidence level for `tidy.rma` (`#1041` by `@TarenSanders`)
+    !end-bullet!
+-   !begin-bullet!
--   Clarifies documentation related to usage of `augment_columns()`;
+    Clarifies documentation related to usage of `augment_columns()`;
     most package users should use `augment()` in favor of `augment_columns()`.
 See `?augment_columns` for more details.
+    !end-bullet!
+-   !begin-bullet!
--   Extends support for `emmeans` by fixing non-standard column names in case of asymptotically derived inferential statistics. (`#1046` by `@crsh`)
+    Extends support for `emmeans` by fixing non-standard column names in case of asymptotically derived inferential statistics. (`#1046` by `@crsh`)
+    !end-bullet!
+-   !begin-bullet!
--   Fixes use of index columns in `augment.mlogit` and adds `.resid` column to output. (`#1045`, `#1053`, `#1055`, and `#1056` by `@jamesrrae` and `@gregmacfarlane`)
+    Fixes use of index columns in `augment.mlogit` and adds `.resid` column to output. (`#1045`, `#1053`, `#1055`, and `#1056` by `@jamesrrae` and `@gregmacfarlane`)
+    !end-bullet!
+-   !begin-bullet!
--   Correct column naming of standard error measures in `glance.survfit()`.
+    Correct column naming of standard error measures in `glance.survfit()`.
+    !end-bullet!
+-   !begin-bullet!
--   Various bug fixes and improvements to documentation.
+    Various bug fixes and improvements to documentation.
+    !end-bullet!

 !end-bullets-9!